mjhorvath/Video-Game-Keyboard-Database/README.md

 # vgkd
 Video Game Keyboard Diagrams

-A set of PHP forms and MySQL databases that generate keyboard control diagrams in a new window.
-You can select from among hotkeys and bindings for various video games and other software.
+A set of PHP forms and MySQL databases that generate keyboard control diagrams in a new browser window.
+You can select from among control bindings for various video games and other software.

 View a live version of the project at http://isometricland.net/keyboard/keyboard.php

+The software code is licensed under GNU Lesser General Public License License version 2.1.

+The diagram content is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported License.